Allensworth, California: History

 On June 30, 1908, clergyman Colonel Allen Allensworth and Denison University graduate Professor William Alexander Payne established the California Colony and Home Promoting Association.
-Allensworth and Payne were the chief officers, with the other constituents being miner John W. Palmer; minister William H. Peck; and real estate agent Harry A. Mitchell (all of which were Black men).
+Allensworth and Payne were the chief officers, with the other constituents being miner John W. Palmer; minister William H. Peck; and real estate agent Harry A. Mitchell (all of whom were Black men).
 The Association purchased 20 acres of land from the Pacific Farming Company with the goal of establishing a town for Black soldiers.
 The land was situated at the then-extant Santa Fe rail line stop, titled "Solita."
 The land was divided into individual parcels, forming "a colony of orderly and industrious African Americans who could control their own destiny."

 Allensworth's reputation drew many from all over the country to the town, causing some to buy property sight-unseen in order to support the efforts.
 In the early 20th century, the area boasted a great boom and hosted California's first African American school district by 1910.

 The town was especially reported upon in 1912 to 1915, the period considered its apex as a thriving community.
 Its growth was reported in The New York Age, the California Eagle (which emphasized that "there is not a single white person having anything to do with the affairs of the colony") and the Los Angeles Times, which labelled Allensworth as the "ideal Negro settlement."

-By 1914, the town had established a schoolhouse, thereby becoming California’s first African American school district.
+By 1914, the town had established a schoolhouse, thereby becoming California's first African American school district.
 It also had a courthouse, a Baptist church, a hotel, and a Tulare County library.

 However, multiple complications occurred in 1914.
-The Santa Fe rail system moved its railroad stop from Allenstown to Alpaugh.
+The Santa Fe rail system moved its railroad stop from Allensworth to Alpaugh.
 In September 1914, Colonel Allensworth died in Monrovia, California, where he was struck by a motorcycle while crossing the street.
-The town experienced extreme losses, coupled with severe drought and decreased crop yields.
+The town experienced extreme losses, coupled with severe drought due to water being redirected from the town causing decreased crop yields.
 Despite this, the 1915 voting registration showed "farmers, storekeepers, carpenters, nurses and more, all suggesting that the colony’s business and industrial output was prodigious."

 Many residents left the area following World War I.

 The California Colony and Home Promoting Association's 1929 blueprint of Allensworth is available for viewership online via the California State Archives.

 The town of Allensworth was scheduled for demolition in 1966 when arsenic was found in the water supply.